INVESTOR NOTICE: The Schall Law Firm Announces the Filing of a Class Action Lawsuit Against Edge Therapeutics, Inc. and Encourages Investors with Losses in Excess of $100,000 to Contact the Firm

-LOS ANGELES, CA / ACCESSWIRE / April 27, 2018 / The Schall Law Firm, a national shareholder rights litigation firm, announces the filing of a class action lawsuit against Edge Therapeutics, Inc. ("Edge" or 'the Company') (NASDAQ: EDGE) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.
+LOS ANGELES, CA / ACCESSWIRE / May 1, 2018 / The Schall Law Firm, a national shareholder rights litigation firm, announces the filing of a class action lawsuit against Edge Therapeutics, Inc. ('Edge' or 'the Company') (NASDAQ: EDGE) for violations of §§10(b) and 20(a) of the Securities Exchange Act of 1934 and Rule 10b-5 promulgated thereunder by the U.S. Securities and Exchange Commission.

 Investors who purchased the Company's shares between December 29, 2017 and March 27, 2018, inclusive (the 'Class Period'), are encouraged to contact the firm before June 22, 2018.